-That margin was narrowed on Wednesday after Joe Manchin, D-W.V.., indicated that he would vote against McNamee.
+That margin was narrowed on Wednesday after Joe Manchin, D-W.Va., indicated that he would vote against McNamee.
 Manchin sometimes caucuses with Republicans, especially when his state’s economic prospects — 12 percent of the nation’s coal comes from West Virginia — are in play.
 Manchin said he changed his mind after viewing a video of an event at which McNamee praised coal in terms similar to those of his Hill op-ed.
 “Fossil fuels are not something dirty, something we have to move and get away from,” McNamee says in the recording, which was disseminated widely by his critics.

-Ari Peskoe, Director of the Electricity Law Initiative at the Harvard Law School, told Yahoo News that McNamee should be “disqualified” from handling matters related to this past work with the Department of Energy.
+Ari Peskoe, director of the Electricity Law Initiative at Harvard Law School, told Yahoo News that McNamee should be “disqualified” from handling matters related to this past work with the Department of Energy.
 McNamee has made no indication that he would make such a recusal.

 He did not respond to a request for comment from Yahoo News.

-If McNamee joins the FERC, he will have an ideological ally in the committee’s current chairman, Neil Chatterjee.
+At the FERC, McNamee will have an ideological ally in the committee’s current chairman, Neil Chatterjee.
 A former aide to Senate Majority Leader Mitch McConnell, Chatterjee was a critic of the Clean Power Plan, which was proposed by President Barack Obama but never put into action.

 Nonetheless, on Thursday, all four senators from Iowa and Kansas voted for McNamee.